yashkc2025/new_website/src/content/post/decoding-brain-conversations-fast-nnd.md

 It's the process of working backward from the blur (ripples) to figure out the original sharp events (splashes/spikes).

 - **Fast**: Works quickly on large datasets with thousands of neurons.
-- **Non-negative**: Spikes can't be negative because neural activity is an all-or-nothing event—neurons either fire (positive) or remain silent (zero), they can't "anti-fire" (negative).
+- **Non-negative**: Spikes can't be negative because neural activity is an all-or-nothing event neurons either fire (positive) or remain silent (zero), they can't "anti-fire" (negative).
-- **Sparse**: Neurons don't fire all the time — just in bursts.
+- **Sparse**: Neurons don't fire all the time just in bursts.
 The algorithm knows that most of the time, there's no spike.

 ### A Visual Explanation of the Math